Annie11-maker/PerfectPitch/README.md

 **Daily Standups**

 1. Standup meetings are held at the beginning of each day with a TA
-2. The whole team and assigned TA should take part
+2. The whole team and assigned TA must take part
-3. Notes of the meeting should be recorded clearly in the project Slack channel
+3. Task Reports completed beforehand
-4. Ensure the Kanban Board is up to date
+4. Departing PM to ensure the Kanban Board is up to date
-5. Get the latest version of your master to discuss the current state of your app
+5. Get the latest version of Master to discuss the current state of your app
 6. Notify TA when Ready - ** ETA 15-20 Mins post Daily Lectures / NLT 30mins **

 **********************************************************************************************************************************************************************************************

-**Standup Instructions**
+**Standup Instructions - PM of THE DAY**

-** Project Lead / Daily Lead to be prepared to brief TA on Daily Plan **
+** Brief TA on Daily Plan **

-1. Share their screen with the Kanban board & App opened
+1. Share your screen with the Kanban board & App opened
 2. Previous day’s recap: round table with everyone’s actual completed tasks
 3. Today’s program: round table for which features/page you will work on today
 4. Address every technical concern or difficulty - ** List of Technical issues to be collated the day before **